Let’s Get Dressed

 snaparchallenge.com

 After watching the Level Up tutorials that they offered, I wanted to try creating a 2D lens.
 The theme for this challenge was Make a Fashion Statement.
+I started brainstorming different ideas on where I could utilize my passion for drawing and expressing fashion.

 I love nature, so I decided to go with the idea of dressing for the outdoor weather conditions.
 I surfed the web for different outdoor fashion clipart images and started the process of creating vector apparel in Adobe Illustrator.